-In his Positive Intelligence coaching series, Shirzad Chamine discusses the power of visualization.
+Does visualizing success actually help you achieve it?
+Shirzad Chamine, discusses the power of visualization in his Positive Intelligence coaching series, and he says that it does.
 In a one-month study of basketball players improving their free throws, players were divided into three groups—those who practiced free throws every day, those who visualized free throws every day, and those who did neither.
-Results showed that those who practiced improved by 24% and those who visualized improved by 23%.
-Those who did neither did not improve.
+Results showed that those who only practiced improved by 24% and those who only visualized improved by 23%.
+These are very similar results!
+Those who did neither didn’t improve.
 Visualizing a goal’s achievement is a powerful force in achieving it.
-This is a powerful way to build the life you love.
+And, you can apply this to building a life you love.

 3 Powers of a Life Vision